Flu/avr-emulator/README.md

 ### Test files

-You can find test assembly programs in the `tests/` directory.
+You can find test assembly programs in the `test_files/` directory in the root of the project.
 These files provide examples of how an AVR assembly program is structured and can be used to verify the emulator's functionality.

 ## Features
 - **Memory**: 2KB starting from `0x0000`.